-Then examine your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s moldy, you can clean it by pouring diluted bleach through the tube to flush the line.
-Or you can get a new tube.
+Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s dirty, you can sanitize it by flowing thinned bleach through the tube to clean the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Northern Comfort Inc can make your equipment more efficient and help it last longer.
-We also offer handy service agreements, so you won’t forget to schedule your annual maintenance!
+Annual air conditioner maintenance from Northern Comfort Inc can make your system more efficient and help it last longer.
+We also provide practical service agreements, so you won’t forget to book your routine tune-up!